 Q: Is it normal to have breast tenderness 10 days after ovulation or could I be pregnant?

-Breast tenderness is among the typical symptoms of progesterone after opvulation.
-But breat tenderness is also typical when you are pregnant as part of typical pregnancy symptoms.
-However, breast tenderness in pregnancy typically appears only after you miss your period and there is a positive pregnancy test.
+Breast tenderness is among the typical symptoms of progesterone after ovulation, but it is also part of typical pregnancy symptoms.
+However, breast tenderness usually appears only after you miss your period and there is a positive pregnancy test.
 At that time it is related to the rise of the pregnancy hormone hCG which typically does not rise to significant levels until 3-4 weeks after ovulation, or 1-2 weeks after you miss your period.